 In fact, the hotel has four pools and a hot tub.
 There is also a restaurant and a nearby convenience store.
 If families plan on cooking their meals there are rooms with a kitchenette.

 Visiting Yosemite National Park with kids especially for the first time can be very overwhelming.
 There is so much to see and do!
+After reading all about the kid friendly hikes in Yosemite you should be well prepared with the little ones in tow!

-However, it is all worth it as there are some fantastic sights at Yosemite that can’t be seen anywhere else in the world.
+There are some fantastic sights at Yosemite that can’t be seen anywhere else in the world.

 You might also like: